Trodek/CutScene-Manager-Research/README.md

 Modify change instantly a property of an element.
 Modify can be applied to entities, images and texts.

-Depending on the element the attributes needed are differents.
+Depending on the element the attributes needed are different.

 _Modify an entity_